linzhangUCA/3421tpl-wall_bouncer/README.md

 ### (30%) Documentation
 Complete the following sections in this README.
 Please refer to [Github formatting guide](https://docs.github.com/en/get-started/writing-on-github) to get familiar with Markdown formatting.
-1. (5%) Hardware Table: list the names, descriptions and quantities of physical components used in this project.
+1. (5%) Part List Table: list the names, descriptions and quantities of physical components used in this project.
 2. (10%) Wiring Diagram: attach a drawing to illustrate components wiring.
-3. (15%) Summary: a few words to close this project.
+3. (15%) Summary: describe technical details

-## Hardware Table
+## Part List Table
 > Name, Description, Quantity

 ## Wiring Diagram
 > ![image name](link)

 ## Summary
-> What has been done?
-What are learned?
-Any thoughts?
-Any discussions?
+> Describe your robot's speed, distance detection threshold, turning strategy, etc..
+Place as many technical details as possible in this section.